cheretbe/notes/linux/zfs.md

 zpool get feature@lz4_compress pool_name
 zfs get -s local,temporary,received -r all pool_name

+# [!]
+When copying to a mirrored pool and there are enough physical ports available -
+#     do yourself a favor, create mirror right away
 zfs create ... new_pool ...

 zpool get feature@lz4_compress new_pool